We all hear the word HIV in our daily life but do we really know the real truth about HIV?

 In commemoration of awareness about the widespread Human Immunodeficiency Virus(HIV) and by extension the Acquired Immunodeficiency Syndrome (HIV/AIDS), we will use this medium to touch on some of the common misconceptions people have about it and persons living with this disease.

-Even though we have made advancements in the management of HIV in recent years, sadly, there is still a great deal of misinformation that exists surrounding what it means to live with HIV.
+Even though we have made advancements in the management of this disease in recent years, sadly, there is still a great deal of misinformation that exists surrounding.

 HIV is a death sentence:

-Contrary to what most people think, HIV can be effectively managed.
-With the discovery of standard HIV antibody testing and adequate antiretroviral therapy, individuals with HIV can have normal life spans by sticking to their prescribed medications and treatments.
+Contrary to what most people think, this disease can be effectively managed.
+With the discovery of standard HIV antibody testing and adequate antiretroviral therapy, individuals can have normal life spans by sticking to their prescribed medications and treatments.

-You can have unprotected sex after testing negative for HIV:
+You can have unprotected sex after testing negative :

 A positive HIV status can only be detected by an HIV antibody test, some weeks or months after an individual has been exposed to the virus.
 Therefore, getting a negative test result, at any point, is never a green light to engage in unprotected sexual intercourse.
 It is important to always discuss your sexual history with your partner and speak with a healthcare provider to ascertain your status constantly.